Brit Catchment Natural Flood Management Project

 The funding from the Natural Flood Management Programme will allow us to bring these elements together and allow more efficient delivery.

 Our bid included several methods of natural flood management that will be installed at strategic locations throughout the catchment.
-A significant element of the project is to monitor the effectiveness of these interventions, so that natural flood management can play an increasing role in managing flood risk into the future.

 Our proposal includes a range of solutions: